 You can start by hiring someone to do all of the little tasks that have to get done but don’t contribute to the bottom line.
 These tasks take your attention away from growing the business, so delegate them out to others to save yourself time and energy.

 3. Reduce Expenses

 Running a lean business should be the goal of every entrepreneur.
-After all, every dollar saved in business expense is an extra dollar in your pocket.
+After all, every dollar saved in business expenses is an extra dollar in your pocket.
 The problems arise when you begin to cut into areas that affect the bottom line.

 For example, it’s always tempting to look at payroll first because it’s such a big expense in most businesses.
 But will cutting sales staff hurt sales?
 What about the shipping department or customer care?
-You might not feel the effects of those cuts right away, but if your not giving the customer the experience they expect, you will feel it down the road.
+You might not feel the effects of those cuts right away, but if you’re not giving the customer the experience they expect, you will feel it down the road.

 Try looking for other ways to reduce expenses.
 Try new software, change the implementation of your processes, and most of all, reduce debt!